 Who is the workshop for?

 The workshop is for people conducting research with people who may have experienced trauma and who want to be more trauma informed in their practice.
 This may include Service Designers, UX Researchers and Co-design practitioners.
-It would be helpful if you had a basic understanding about trauma informed research practice (if not, you might consider doing this training first).

 What will you take away?